Sustainability in the Fast Fashion Industry

 Date Written: November 13, 2019

 A fast fashion system allows firms to react quickly to changing consumer demand by replenishing inventory (via quick response) and introducing more fashion styles.
 In this paper, we study the environmental impact of the fast fashion business model by analyzing its implications for product quality, variety, and inventory decisions.
-Our results show that the fast fashion model is conducive to low quality products.
-In particular, we find that a key driver of low product quality in the fast fashion industry is the firm’s incentive to offer variety to hedge against uncertain fashion trends.
+Specifically, we consider a two-period model in which a firm sells to fashion-sensitive consumers whose preferences are influenced by a random fashion trend.
+We then analyze the effect of fast fashion capabilities (quick response and design flexibility) on the firm's quality decision, leftover inventory and total environmental impact.
+Our results show that a key driver of low product quality in the fast fashion industry is the firm's incentive to offer variety to hedge against uncertain fashion trends.
 When variety is endogenous, quality decreases as consumers become more sensitive to fashion or as the cost of introducing new styles decreases.
-We also identify conditions under which expected leftover inventory increases as the firm’s fast fashion capabilities increase.
-To counter the environmental impact of the fast fashion business model due to low quality and overproduction, we assess the effectiveness of three environmental initiatives (waste disposal regulations, consumer education, and post-consumer recycling programs).
-We show that waste disposal policies are effective in reducing the firm’s leftover inventory — but may have the unintended consequence of lowering product quality.
-We also compare firm-owned versus third-party recycling programs and propose a revenue-sharing scheme which could induce higher levels of recycling rate and product quality — while increasing the system’s total profit.
+We further identify the conditions under which increasing fast fashion capabilities leads to higher environmental impact.
+To counter the environmental impact of fast fashion, we assess the effectiveness of three environmental initiatives (waste disposal regulations, consumer education, and production tax schemes).
+We show that waste disposal policies and production taxes are effective in reducing the firm's leftover inventory---but may have the unintended consequence of lowering product quality which may worsen the firm's environmental impact.
+We also find that education campaigns that increase consumers' sensitivity to quality strictly benefit the environment in the long run.
+Overall, our work establishes a much-needed understanding of the link between the fast fashion business model and its environmental consequences.

-Keywords: fast fashion; quick response; sustainability; quality; product variety
+Keywords: fast fashion; quick response; sustainability; quality; product variety; environmental footprint

 Suggested Citation: Suggested Citation